Balsamic Bacon Brussels Sprouts

 Instructions

-• Cut the end off the Brussels sprouts, then slice them into quarters.
+• Slice the sprouts.
+Preheat the oven to 425°F (220°C).
+Cut the end off the Brussels sprouts, then slice them into quarters.
 Some leaves may come loose and that's okay.

-• At the same time you're cooking the bacon, add the balsamic vinegar to a small pot.
-Simmer this on medium heat for 10-12 minutes, or until it's reduced by a third to a half.
+• Make balsamic reduction.
+At the same time you're cooking the bacon, add the balsamic vinegar to a small pot.
+Simmer this on medium heat for 10 to 12 minutes, or until it's reduced by a third to a half.
 When it's done, you should have about 3 tablespoons remaining in the pot.
 Then turn off the heat.

-• Add the diced onion to the pan and cook on medium heat for 2-3 minutes, or until it becomes translucent.
+• Cook the onion.
+Add the diced onion to the pan and cook over medium heat for 2 to 3 minutes, until it becomes translucent.
 Add the crispy bacon back to the pan, give it a stir and turn off the heat.

-• When your Brussels sprouts are done, remove them from the oven.
-Add the onions and bacon and drizzle with the balsamic reduction.
-Stir everything together and serve.
+• Mix together.
+When your Brussels sprouts are done, remove them from the oven.
+Add the onions and bacon to the sheet pan, then pour the balsamic reduction on top.
+Stir everything together.

 Lisa’s Tips